rugwedpatharkar/Desktop_Assistant/README.md

 e.
 Click "OK" to create the virtual environment.

-4. ### Install Required Packages:
+4. ### Install Required Packages

    With your project open in PyCharm:

 a.
 Open a terminal within PyCharm by going to "View" > "Tool Windows" > "Terminal."